polterguy/hyper-core/README.md

-# An HTTP REST based ORM
+# An HTTP REST based MySQL ORM

 Hyper Core is a back end for your web apps, built as a generic HTTP REST web service.
 This allows you to build your front end, towards a mature, reusable, and secure back end,